tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - **severe irAEs may represent a subclinical or latent autoimmune state that is unmasked upon ICI treatment**, tracks with patients with autoimmune disease having flare ups after ICI treatment, **this may have implications for the investigation into the correlation between ICI clinical response and irAEs i.e. if you only observe irAEs in those predisposed to autoimmune conditions and if this doesn't relate to ICI clinical response then they won't always correlate**
 ## Discussion
  - identify two baseline features (activated CD4 TM cell abundance and more clonally diverse TCR repertoire in peripheral blood) as determinants of ICI-induced irAEs in melanoma patients
+ - also find elevated activated CD4 TM cells in autoimmune disease patients, so perhaps a common immunological mechanism between irAEs and autoimmunity
  - previous studies had linked activated T cells and clonally expanded TCRs to severe irAEs but this study was uniquely looking at pre-treatment T cell characteristics
  - unanswered question: do circulating activated CD4 TM cells (their abundance here found to correlate with irAE development) exhibit a higher propensity to recognize self-antigens in patients at risk for severe ICI induced irAEs?
- - limitations: most irAEs occur within first 3 months but some can occur later (which would have been missed here, median time to severe irAE here was ~6 weeks with no irAEs after 3 months)
+ - limitations: retrospective, different ICIs studied at same time here (each with different irAE risks), most irAEs occur within first 3 months but some can occur later (which would have been missed here, median time to severe irAE here was ~6 weeks with no irAEs after 3 months)
 # T-cell invigoration to tumour burden ratio associated with anti-PD-1 response
 ## Abstract
 ### Background